-But that’s not the point, is it?
-It’s not about whether other people see something or not, it’s about your aesthetic pleasure in living stylishly and fashionably.
-Think about it- if it weren’t then we wouldn’t care about the beautiful lining of a jacket which nobody sees, or about wearing stylish underwear.
+But that’s not the point.
+It’s not about whether other people see something or not; it’s about your aesthetic pleasure in living stylishly and fashionably.
+Think about it- if it weren’t, then we wouldn’t care about the beautiful lining of a jacket which nobody sees, or about wearing stylish underwear.

 The good news is that achieving and maintaining a stylish home is a lot easier than dressing well.
 (See David Gandy’s pad for inspiration on the home front.)
 The interior design world moves at a slower pace than the sartorial world, so you don’t need to fret about things being passé in quite the same way.
-It’s true that you can get caught out if you’re not careful- don’t go investing in a load of orange pine for instance, unless you want to declare your love for the ‘90s to the world!
+You can indeed get caught out if you’re not careful- don’t go investing in a load of orange pine, for instance, unless you want to declare your love for the ‘90s to the world!
 You’ll be pretty safe if you follow these simple principles.

 Firstly, make sure you have beautiful furniture.
-Furniture will form the centerpiece of any room, whether it’s a luxurious, mahogany coffee table in the sitting room or a smart bed in the bedroom.
-You could even make your own coffee table simply, get acrylic cut to size then find some nice stylish legs and you have yourself a custom coffee table!
+Furniture will form any room’s centerpiece, whether it’s a luxurious mahogany coffee table in the sitting room or a smart bed in the bedroom.
+You could even make your own coffee table simply, get acrylic cut to size, then find some nice stylish legs, and you have yourself a custom coffee table!
 Don’t get caught out with a faded, saggy mattress that makes the place look scruffy.
-A great online mattress shop can sort you out without any hassle and of course help you to get proper beauty sleep into the bargain!
+A great online mattress shop can sort you out without any hassle and, of course, help you to get proper beauty sleep into the bargain!

 The final stage is accessorizing.
-This is where your character comes through and while it’s useful to look through some magazines and websites to see what’s in right now, it’s not necessary to suppress your personality too much.
+This is where your character comes through, and while it’s useful to look through some magazines and websites to see what’s in right now, it’s not necessary to suppress your personality too much.
 Express yourself, but do it within a framework just as you would when accessorizing something like a classic suit.
 You can pick a pocket square, tie, and timepiece that reflect who you are but at the same time work within reasonable limits.
-In the sitting room, for example, you could go for some unique and personal photographs, but place them in sophisticated black frames to present them at their best and give a great finish.
+For example, in the sitting room, you could go for some unique and personal photographs, but place them in sophisticated black frames to present them at their best and give a great finish.